julialorrayne/Bank-Marketing-Campaign/README.md

 ### Impact of Previous Campaign Success on Current Subscription Rate
 ![subscription rate by previous campaign](https://github.com/julialorrayne/Projects-images/blob/main/Bank-Marketing-Campaign/subscription%20rate%20by%20previous%20campaign.png?raw=true)

-**Findings:**:
 The subscription rate is substantially higher (60%) for clients who subscribed in previous campaign compared to those who did not (~10%).
-This suggests that clients who have subscribed before are **more confident or loyal**, increasing their likelihood of subscribing again.
+This suggests that clients who have subscribed before are more confident or loyal, increasing their likelihood of subscribing again.

-- **Recommendation:**
   - Implement **personalized follow-ups** for previously successful clients to maintain engagement.
   - Use **past campaign success** as a predictor in future models for improved targeting and efficiency.